Computiful/Computiful/README.md

 <a target="_blank" href="http://Computiful.Technology">Computiful</a> | <b>Universal Digital Platform Core.</b>

-We Create A High Value Digital Core That Can Save Your Digital Business Up To Billions Every Year.
+Computiful Is A High Value Platform Core That Can Save Your Business Up To Billions In Effort Every Year.

-A Final Platform Alternative For Any Digital Solution At High Advancements.
+A Complete And Final Alternative For Any New And Already Exist Digital Application Services And Solutions With Very High Advancements.

-Deep Innovation As Direct Plug And Play For Any New And Exist Digital Solution And A Complete Integration, Capacity, Energy And Cost Flip At Once.
+New Deep Technology Innovations As Plug And Play At A Full Integration, Capacity, Performance, Energy And Cost Effort Flip At Once.

-Push Compute, Data And Network Capacity Of Services And Reduce Pay At 50x With New Advanced Processing Technology.
+Pull All Compute, Data And Network Capacity And Performance At 50x And Drop Costly Pay Of Provider Services And Hardware With New Advanced Processing Technology.

-Universal Cloud Cores At Quantum-Computing, Multi-Cloud And Data-Center And A Flexible Single Digital Landscape Application For Global Scale.
+Use Different Cloud Service Cores At Quantum-Computing, Multi-Cloud, Data-Center Within A Single Digital Landscape Application To Natural Global Scale.

-Use A New Software Language Platform As One Perfect Solution Conversation And Build For Any System Target.
-A Best Platform And Solution Support.
-A New Cluster Integration And Proccessing Technology For Super Computers.
+Use One Perfect Solution Conversation And Build For Any System Target With A New General Software Language And Platform.
+A Best Platform And Solution Support With A High Integration Effort Cut Off.
+A Advanced Cluster Integration And Processing Technology As A Flip In Super-Computing.

-A Visual Platform For User Interface, Design Interactive And 3D Realities That Create Directly Perfect Solutions.
-A New Interactive Visual Creation Intelligence And Abstract Geometry Recognition As A Complete Solution Layer For Game, Movie, Car And Fly.
+Create Directly Perfect Solution With A New Visual Platform For User Interface, Design Interactive And 3D Realities.
+A General Interactive Visual Creation Intelligence And Abstract Geometry Recognition As A Complete Solution Layer For Game, Movie, Car And Fly.

-Logical Security Infrastructure Without Default Operational Weakness, Prevent A System From Every Attacker Include A Logical Security Layer At Application, Data, System And Identity.
+Universal Digital Security Without Default Operational Weakness, Prevent A Digital Business In Front Of Every Attacker Include As Logical Security Layer At Application, Data, System And Identity.

-Advanced Artifical Intelligence At A New Digital Level.
+Advanced Artificial Intelligence At A New Digital Level.

 Computiful Is Free For Developers And Can Be Used For Any Digital Service And Solution Core By Communication/Technology Providers And Digital Tier/Enterprise/Agency As A Premium Technology Product.

+<b>Our Future</b>
 We Are Successful At Most Ambitioned Technology Ventures From DE/EU/US And Can Be THE Digital Industry Changer In Near Future.

 We Write Nice Software Poems Every Day And Ready To Publish Maybe Within A NEXT Quarter.

+<b>About</b>
 <a class="mail" href="mailto:Hello@Computiful.Technology">Hello@Computiful.Technology</a>

 <div class="copy">© 2020 Computiful | <a class="founder" href="https://linkedin.com/in/ms84/">CEO and Technologist</a></div>